0 / 0

 For more information, see Streaming data availability in the Google Cloud documentation.

-Update then Insert Update then Insert mode first updates the table based on the key columns that you specify, and then inserts the data into the table.
+Merge The Merge mode first updates the table based on the key columns that you specify, and then inserts the data into the table.

-Delete then Insert Delete then Insert mode first deletes the table data based on the key columns and the inserts the data into the table.
+Delete then Insert The Delete then Insert mode first deletes the table data based on the key columns and the inserts the data into the table.

 Configure the Google BigQuery connector table action